kazimics/wakatime-sync/README.md

 You can use this data in Wakatime Dashboard(http://wakatime.chenhuichao.com).

-You input the Gist ID, then you can see the report.
+You input the Gist ID, then you can see the re port.

 <p align="center">
   <img src="./screenshot/wakatime-dashboard.jpg">